group of workers standing, but one is sitting on a stool because of ankylosing spondylitis

 Your doctor will need to fill out a form, but at least for me, it was not a difficult process.

 ADA is a federal document that protects you from workplace discrimination.
-An employer can not make life difficult or fire you based on your disability.
+An employer can not make life difficult for you or fire you based on your disability.
 Getting this coverage before trouble starts is a lot easier than after.
 So, I advise anyone who feels they need protection under ADA to get it, just in case you need it.

 This brings us to probably the hardest piece of advice in surviving the workplace.

-Make people aware
+Make people at work aware

 Even as I write those words, I shiver a little.
 Talking openly about your ankylosing spondylitis is never easy, especially at work.
 Your illness is and should be a private matter, but unfortunately, disclosure is sometimes your only option.

 I want to remind everyone that an employer is NEVER allowed to ask you about your illness or disability.
-You allowed to share whatever you want, but if your supervisor asks you, especially in the context of job performance, you have all the right to say nothing and report him or her to HR.
+You are allowed to share whatever you want, but if your supervisor asks you, especially in the context of job performance, you have the right to say nothing and report him or her to HR.
 You have that protection.

 This is my story, you may be in a different situation, so do what is best for you and share what you want with whomever you want.